Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 Abscessed tooth

 An abscessed tooth results from an infection in the tooth root.
-It can cause severe tooth pain, sensitivity to hot or cold temperatures, and swelling.
+It may result in swelling, extreme tooth pain, and sensitivity to heat or cold.

 If left untreated, an abscessed tooth can develop into a life-threatening condition.
 Treatment options for an abscessed tooth include antibiotics, root canal therapy, or tooth extraction.